 “A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

-Social media has become a huge part of how we interact with others today.
-While this has enabled us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has also come at a cost.
-We spend less and less time with friends, family, and loved ones face to face, building and strengthening those relationships that are truly important to us.
-What’s more, young people nowadays are not learning and practicing the skills needed to communicate and socialise effectively with others on a face-to-face bases.
+Social media has become a huge part of how we interact on a daily basis.
+While this has allowed us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has also brought with it a cost.
+We spend less and less time face-to-face with friends, family, and loved ones.
+Less time building and strengthening relationships which are truly important to us.
+What’s more, the younger generations are not learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
 On top of that, we compare ourselves to other people’s “personas” they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.

-So instead of using social media as a way to form communities and relationships, look to meeting up with friends in person and going on a coffee date, having dinner together as a family, or setting time aside each week or month to catch up with those close to you.
-This is how you will form true, supportive, and fulfilling communities in your life.
+So, rather than looking to social media as a way of forming communities and relationships around you, look to meeting up with friends in person and going on a coffee date, having dinner together as a family, or setting time aside each week or month to catch up with those close to you.
+This is how you will form true, supportive and fulfilling relationships in your life.

-What are some of the things you do to build authentic communities in your life?
+What are some of the things you do to build authentic relationships in your life?
 Share them below!
-It’s such a great way to share ideas with others who are looking to foster authentic communities in their lives.
+It’s a great way to share ideas.